Dear Stephen Central School Families,

 • does not take advantage of others or look to blame others

 • knows how to share

 • treats others fairly and does not discriminate

 • admitting when you are wrong

 When donations are received through The Foundation for Education Perth Huron, the Foundation is able to provide a number of learning enhancements for our students.
-On Monday, May 14, Ms. Visser, Ms. Miller, Ms. Ryckman/Robinson, Ms. Gale and Mrs. Peck’s classes will be provided with the “Element Based Yoga” workshop with Shannon Rose Scott.
+On Friday, April 26, Ms. Robinson’s class enjoyed their Watercolor Workshop with Catherine Weber.
 We wish to thank the Foundation and those who donate to the Foundation for your support.

 Education Quality and Accountability Office (EQAO) for Grades 3 & 6